haitike/haibot/README.md

 - Fill the token value (talk to BodFather in telegram).
 - If you are going to use a webhook fill the webhook_url too and add the mongodb link of your webpage too.
 - Use webhook_main.py or polling_main.py as you prefer.
+- You can specify in data/config.cfg the bot_owner.
+The owner will have some permanent rights when the bot is launched, like writting rights in the lists, or bestow rights to others.
+You must specify your telegram ID in the config.cfg.
+You can get it launching the bot and using /profile.

 Commands implemented:
 - Terraria (You can get info of a Terraria server) (You can activate/desactivate the server with the bot or with the  urls : https:yourweb/token/server_on  / https:yourweb/token/server_off / (With host name) https:yourweb/token/server_on?hostname
 - Settings (Change bot language)
+- Lists (Manage lists)